fission/fission/Documentation/wip/environments-v2.md

 Roughly in order of priority:

 0. Retain the simplicity of the simple use cases.
-First user experience shoud remain trivial -- write a function, map a URL, done.
+First user experience should remain trivial -- write a function, map a URL, done.

 1. Support compiled languages.
 Support error reporting on function